zwave-js/node-zwave-js/docs/api/controller.md

     **Not recommended**, because S2 should be used where possible.

 -   `InclusionStrategy.Security_S0`: Use _Security S0_, even if a higher security mode is supported.
 Issues a warning if _Security S0_ is not supported or the secure bootstrapping fails.
-    **Not recommended** because S0 should be used sparingly and S2 preferred whereever possible.
+    **Not recommended** because S0 should be used sparingly and S2 preferred wherever possible.

 -   `InclusionStrategy.Security_S2`: Use _Security S2_ and issue a warning if it is not supported or the secure bootstrapping fails.
     **Not recommended** because `Default` is more versatile and less complicated for the user.